 9 statistical bulletins

-Cigarette smoking among adults including the proportion of people who smoke including demographic breakdowns, changes over time, and e-cigarettes.
+Cigarette smoking habits among adults in the UK, including the proportion of people who smoke, demographic breakdowns, changes over time, and use of e-cigarettes.

-Keywords: omnibus, general household survey, general lifestyle survey, opinions and lifestyle survey
+Keywords: omnibus, general household survey, general lifestyle survey, opinions and lifestyle survey, vaping

 Keywords: drinking, mortality, alcoholism, by sex, by age, by region

 Size and growth within the UK non-financial sectors as measured by the Annual Business Survey.

 Keywords: turnover, purchases, services, manufacturing, aGVA

 Size and growth of the UK non-financial sectors within the 12 NUTS1 regions of the UK as estimated by the Annual Business Survey.